sammcowen/party_hearty/README.md

   Follow these steps to properly install this application:

   Installation is not required for this application to be used.
-  User can just go [Check out our deployed app live here](https://stormy-thicket-02132.herokuapp.com/)  and join the party hearty community by clicking on the nav bar and selecting 'SignUp'.
+  Users can just go [Check out our deployed app live here](https://stormy-thicket-02132.herokuapp.com/)  and join the party hearty community by clicking on the nav bar and selecting 'SignUp'.